nasa/oceandata-notebooks/CONTRIBUTING.md

 # Maintainer's Guide

-We are glad you're here to help maintain tutorials for the [Ocean Biology Distributed Active Archive Center (OB.DAAC)][OB].
+We are glad to have your help maintaining tutorials for the [Help Hub] at the [Ocean Biology Distributed Active Archive Center (OB.DAAC)][OB].

 The following subsections provide additional information on the structure of this repo and maintenaner tasks.
 Maintainers are responsible for building HTML files for publishing the content on the [Help Hub], which also tests that the notebooks run successfully in an isolated Python environment.